 - Cerner Millennium.
 The company's EHR platform, Millennium, provides a clinician or hospital with access to patient health data in real time.

 - Cerner PowerChart.
 An EHR designed to streamline clinical workflow, it includes a patient portal and allows e-prescribing.

 - PowerChart Touch.
 This is a web-based application that allows physicians to review patient charts from their iPhone or iPad.

 - Cerner CareTracker.
 CareTracker is a point-of-care documentation system specifically for long-term healthcare settings.

 In 2013, Cerner became a founding member of the CommonWell Health Alliance, a nonprofit entity with the goal of creating standards to promote data interoperability between competing EHRs.
 In addition to Cerner, the founding members of CommonWell Health Alliance include Allscripts, athenahealth Inc., Greenway Medical Technologies and McKesson Corp.

-In 2015, Cerner won the $4.3 billion United States Department of Defense (DoD) contract for the federal agency's Healthcare Management System Modernization project.
-This means Cerner's EHR will replace the DoD's legacy health IT system in its 55 hospitals and more than 350 clinics worldwide.
-This includes on ships, submarines and other locations where the military is operating.
-Cerner's EHR will also serve the DoD's 9.6 million beneficiaries.
+In 2015, Cerner won the $4.3 billion United States Department of Defense (DOD) contract for the federal agency's Healthcare Management System Modernization project.
+As part of the contract, Cerner's EHR replaced the DOD's legacy health IT system in its 55 hospitals and more than 350 clinics worldwide, including on ships, submarines and other locations where the U.S. military has operations.